OpenVisualCloud/Video-Super-Resolution-Library.Enhanced-BasicVSR/README.md

 For other OpenVINO versions installed via official packages, manual environment setup is not required.

 Once the build is successfully completed, refer to [section 3.2](#32-run-with-ffmpeg) for instructions on using the FFmpeg command line to run the pipelines.
 Feel free to modify and update these scripts as needed.
-For newly released OpenVINO versions, please follow the [manual build](#22-install-dependencies-and-build-ivsr-manually) guide.<br>
+For newly released OpenVINO versions, please follow the [manual build](#22-install-dependencies-and-build-ivsr-manually) guide.

 ## 2.4 Install dependencies and build iVSR using Dockerfile
-Dockerfiles are provided to streamline the environment setup process.
-Follow the guide to build the Docker image and run the application in Docker containers: [Docker image build guide](docs/docker_image_build.md#docker-image-build-guide).<br>
+To simplify the environment setup, Dockerfiles are provided.
+Follow the [Docker image build guide](docs/docker_image_build.md#docker-image-build-guide) to build the Docker image and run the application in Docker containers.

 # 3. How to use iVSR
-To run inference on the iVSR SDK, you can use either the `vsr_sample` or the `ffmpeg` integrated with iVSR plugin.
-Before executing them, set up the environment with the following commands:
+You can run inference on the iVSR SDK using either the `vsr_sample` or the `ffmpeg` integrated with the iVSR plugin.
+Before running them, set up the environment with the following commands:
 ```bash
 source <OpenVINO installation dir>/install/setupvars.sh
 export LD_LIBRARY_PATH=<Package dir>/ivsr_sdk/lib:<OpenCV installation folder>/install/lib:$LD_LIBRARY_PATH